dillionmegida/tech-writing/content/blog/introduction/index.md

 Want to get started already?

-Here's a roadmap I've created with links to resources I've written to keep you on a path.
+Here's a [roadmap](/roadmap) I've created with links to resources I've written to help you follow a path.

-You can also choose from the list of resources in the [blog](/blog) page.
+You can also choose from the list of resources on the [blog](/blog) page.